-27) Category AA: Additional Proposed Competition Metric-gTLD Usage Issue/Suggestion/Recommendation Status Comments/Disposition 27.1 "Rightside believes that usage of a TLD is an important data point to monitor and study and this key element does not seem to be included currently as part of the MHI.
+Issue/Suggestion/Recommendation Status Comments/Disposition 27.1 "Rightside believes that usage of a TLD is an important data point to monitor and study and this key element does not seem to be included currently as part of the MHI.
 We believe that domain name usage is a better indicator of long-term viability of a TLD than renewal rates.
 Rightside defines "usage" as any domain name registered in a TLD, excluding domains that do not resolve or are "parked" for monetization of traffic using advertising."
-(RIGHT) Active ICANN appreciates this feedback and has included this in discussion topics for the Advisory Panel.
+(RIGHT) Discussed ICANN appreciates this feedback and has re- evaluated the proposed indicators under 'Demonstrated by registrant adoption of new TLDs and across all TLDs' considering this input.
 27.2 Chat recommendations re gTLD usage data from Oct.
 26 AP call, chat transcript times as marked Michiel: (11:43) I would advocate including usage percentage in the market shares.
 This can be done by means of a crawler.
-John McCormac - HosterStats.com: (11:44) web usage measurement is a bit more complex than using a simple crawler Michiel: (11:44) E.g. in The Netherlands: .com has 2 million domain names, but only 50% is used (website), .amsterdam 25.000, but 90% is used (website) ICANN appreciates this active discussion and Katrin Ohlmer DOTZON: (11:44) +1 Michiel Active will revisit these comments with the Advisory Jonathan Zuck: (11:45) agree Panel.
-John McCormac - HosterStats.com: (11:45) No. The web usage in .amsterdam is nowhere near 90% Ivan Rasskazov: (11:45) .Amsterdam is closer to 13% usage once you factor out dynamic parking pages Michiel: (11:45) but is usage a relevant criterium?
+Discussed ICANN appreciates this feedback and has re- evaluated the proposed indicators under 'Demonstrated by registrant adoption of new TLDs and across all TLDs' considering this input.
+John McCormac - HosterStats.com: (11:44) web usage measurement is a bit more complex than using a simple crawler Michiel: (11:44) E.g. in The Netherlands: .com has 2 million domain names, but only 50% is used (website), .amsterdam 25.000, but 90% is used (website) Katrin Ohlmer DOTZON: (11:44) +1 Michiel Jonathan Zuck: (11:45) agree John McCormac - HosterStats.com: (11:45) No. The web usage in .amsterdam is nowhere near 90% Ivan Rasskazov: (11:45) .Amsterdam is closer to 13% usage once you factor out dynamic parking pages Michiel: (11:45) but is usage a relevant criterium?
 John McCormac - HosterStats.com: (11:46) usage can be used to predict renewal rates Ivan Rasskazov: (11:47) It is also consumer adoption which is likely to predict long term success of the TLD.
 27.3 Another factor that would really show health is the relationship between registrations or the inventory of domain names and WHOIS requests.
 That would be of interest.
-(ICANN57_Overview Thomas Keller, ~1:04) Active ICANN appreciates this active discussion and will revisit these comments with the Advisory Panel.
+(ICANN57_Overview Thomas Keller, ~1:04) Discussed ICANN appreciates this feedback and has re- evaluated the proposed indicators under 'Demonstrated by registrant adoption of new TLDs and across all TLDs' considering this input.